In the name of Allah, the Most-Merciful, the All-Compassionate

 3. Look at what your weaknesses / problems are, and their root causes

-4. Think of practical methods to overcome those root causes
+4. Think of practical methods to over

-5. Set up a realistic plan of action to implement those solutions gradually in the coming months, then at a higher pace in Ramadan
+5. Set up a realistic plan of action to implement those solutions gradually in the

 Stage 1: Salaah

-We know the importance of salaah in Islam: it's the first thing we'll be asked about on the Day of Judgement, and according to another hadeeth, it's a founding pillar of Islam – whoever has established it has uplifted the pillar, and whoever has disregarded it has dropped the founding pillar.
+We know the importance of salaah in Islam: it's the first thing we'll be asked about on the Day of Judgement, and according to another hadeeth, it's a founding pillar of Islam whoever has established it has uplifted the pillar, and whoever has disregarded it has dropped the founding pillar.

 So with that in mind, this first month's preparation consists of the following: